-9.13 ASSIGNMENT OR SUBCONTRACTING
+9.15 ASSIGNMENT OR SUBCONTRACTING

-No rights, interest, or obligations in a Grant Award resulting from this RFA shall be assigned, subcontracted, or delegated by Awarded Applicant without prior written permission of the THECB Point of Contact.
+Unless otherwise provided for in this RFA, no rights, interest, or obligations in a Grant Award resulting from this RFA shall be assigned, subcontracted, or delegated by Awarded Applicant without prior written permission of the THECB Point of Contact.
 Any attempted assignment, delegation, or subcontract by Awarded Applicant shall be wholly void and totally ineffective for all purposes unless made in conformity with this paragraph.
 No delegation, assignment, or subcontract shall relieve Awarded Applicant of any responsibility under this RFA.